Gold American Eagles

 Like the South African Krugerrand, all American Eagle gold bullion coins are 22 karat (or .9167 fine) gold, containing an alloy of silver and copper to help increase the stability and scratch-resistance of the coins.
 Each coin is guaranteed to contain an exact quantity of gold, mined exclusively in the United States, and to meet the rigid quality standards of the U.S. Mint.

 American Eagle gold coins provide investors with the means to diversify, balance and stabilize a well-rounded investment portfolio, all with the safety and backing of the United States government and the U.S. Dollar.

 Call a Monex Account Representative today to discuss how a gold American Eagle investment could become part of your investment portfolio.

 Give us a call...give our service a try...and compare our prices.
-You'll see why Monex has been America's trusted name in precious metals...for over 40 years.
+You'll see why Monex has been America's trusted name in precious metals...for more than 50 years.

 What is an American Gold Eagle coin?